skip to Main Content

 ASTM B117

-Neutral salt spray testing ASTM B117 is arguably the best-known and still the most used corrosion test in the world.
-Numerous test methods, like MIL-STD, SAE or even ASTM method,s still refer to ASTM B117 for corrosion testing even if more specific and advanced test methods are now available.
-The main reason remains that so many companies around the world have so much data on the behavior of their products and materials based on ASTM B117.
+Neutral salt spray testing ASTM B117 (identical to ISO 9227) is arguably the best-known and still the most used corrosion test in the world.
+It was initially published in 1939 as an official standard.
+Numerous test methods, like MIL-STD, SAE or even ASTM methods, still refer to ASTM B117 for corrosion testing even if more specific and advanced test methods are now available.
+The main reason remains that so many companies worldwide have so much data on the behavior of their products and materials based on ASTM B117.

 ASTM G85